Lightning-AI/pytorch-lightning/docs/source-fabric/guide/callbacks.rst

 Next steps
 **********

 Callbacks are a powerful tool for building a Trainer.
-Learn how in our comprehensive guide.
+See a real example of how they can be integrated in our Trainer template based on Fabric:

 .. raw:: html